 The U.S. Department of Transportation (D.O.T.)
 Code of Federal Regulations (49 CFR Parts 100-185), the International Air Transportation Association (IATA), International Civil Aviation Organization (ICAO) and International Maritime Organization (IMDG) are all factored into the classification and transport of material.

 Proper Shipping Name:

-Classification of substances with multiple hazards must be determined in accordance with the criteria presented in the above mentioned regulations.
-Due to the various quantities/combinations of materials being shipped at one time, the information above must be determined based on the characteristics of the specific shipment.
+Classification of substances with multiple hazards must be determined in accordance with the criteria presented in the regulations mentioned above.
+Due to the various quantities and combinations of materials being shipped at one time, the information above must be determined based on the characteristics of the specific shipment.